openedx/frontend-app-learner-record/docs/decisions/0003-application-recomposition.rst

 .. note::
     This item continues the State Management point.

-At this point, micro-frontend has a pretty few interactions (data fetches) with a single backend API.
-We use ``getAuthenticatedHttpClient`` on a low level (e.g. directly, each time configured).
-We than manually manage API request results (e.g. error checking, loading states, etc.).
+At this point, the micro-frontend has a few interactions (data fetches) with a single backend API.
+We use ``getAuthenticatedHttpClient`` on a low level (e.g. directly, each time it's configured), and then handle the API request results (e.g. error checking, loading states, etc.).

 `RTK Query`_ has a bunch of convenient tools that make everything more comprehensive - `eliminating the need to hand-write data fetching & caching logic yourself`.